 The Music Resource Centre (MRC) organises a significant number of enrichment programs to enhance and extend school music programs.
 These programs include excellence cluster programs for Instrumental Music (IM) students, Singfest, Fanfare regional festivals, the Choral Honours program, Instrumental Music Online (IM Online) program, double reed, double bass and french horn extension programs and student workshops.
 These are managed by the Head of Curriculum for enrichment programs.

-Instrumental Music Program
+Instrumental Music program

-The instrumental program is organised in clusters with secondary schools linking with their feeder primary schools.
+The IM program is organised in clusters with secondary schools linking with their feeder primary schools.
 Primary and secondary schools work together so that there is continuity for students as they move from primary to secondary school.
 All schools in Metropolitan region have access to the

-Instrumental Music Program either through teachers at the school, through cluster programs or through our e-learning program
+IM program either through teachers at the school, through cluster programs or through our e-learning program

-Instrumental Music teachers are employed by the Department of Education and work in clusters of primary and secondary schools.
+IM teachers are employed by the Department of Education and work in clusters of primary and secondary schools.